I'm Free (Rolling Stones song): The Soup Dragons version

-Scottish alternative rock/dance band the Soup Dragons covered the song in 1990.
-Their version featured a toasted verse by Junior Reid.
-The single became the band's biggest hit, reaching the top ten in the UK, Australia and New Zealand, and charted in other countries as well.
-The Soup Dragons' version featured in the films Big Girls Don't Cry...
-They Get Even and The World's End.
+Scottish alternative rock/dance band the Soup Dragons rearranged the song in 1990.
+Their version interpolates Donovan's 1969 song "Barabajagal" and contains a toasted verse by Junior Reid.
+The single was released by label Big Life and became the band's biggest hit, reaching the top ten in the UK, Australia and New Zealand, and charted in other countries as well.
+The Soup Dragons' version was featured in the films Big Girls Don't Cry...
+They Get Even, The World's End and Renfield.

+Critical reception

+Reviewing the single, David Giles of Music Week stated that the Soup Dragons "have fashioned a thoroughly contemporary piece of music that could well pay off at a commercial level".